April 15, 2021

 Doctors like this because it’s cost effective and provides steady cashflow.
 The doctor gets paid quickly, usually within two weeks and Medicare takes care of everything.

 Some Doctors, fewer than 3 out of every 100, decide they want to charge more than what Medicare pays.
 Medicare allows them to have a contract that permits them to charge up to 15% more than Medicare’s assigned rate.
+This is called a Non-Participating Provider contract.
+They do not participate in Medicare’s assigned rates.

-That 15% is called an excess charge.
+That extra 15% is called an excess charge.
 Some states outlaw this excess charge, but even outside of those states very few doctors will choose a contract that allows them to charge more than the rates Medicare assigns.

 As I mentioned, only three out of one hundred doctors will take this contract.
 Why?